fl0ppy-d1sk/bunkerized-phpmyadmin/README.md

 `PMA_DIRECTORY`
 Values : *\<any valid directory name\>*
 Default value :
-Use this variable to put PHPMyAdmin inside a subdirectory (it will be accessible from http(s)://your.server.com/subdirectory).
+Use this variable to put phpMyAdmin inside a subdirectory (it will be accessible from http(s)://your.server.com/subdirectory).
 Can be usefull if your instance is accessible from Internet to avoid automatic scripts discovering your service.

 `RESTRICT_PATHS`
 Values : *yes* | *no*